za08/bfr/README.md

-# ren - file renamer script
+# bfr - bulk file renamer

-This Bash script is designed for Arch Linux and other Unix-like operating systems.
-It renames all files in the current directory by stripping their original extensions and assigning new names consisting of 8 random digits.
+This Bash script renames all files in the current directory by stripping their original extensions and assigning new names consisting of 8 random digits.
 Additionally, it appends the appropriate file extension based on the file's MIME type.

 ## Features